 In the last 18 months, the nature of selling has changed profoundly.
 There are new ways to sell, new buyer expectations, and new working environments to contend with.
-LinkedIn’s latest State of Sales 2021 UK Report outlines some of the top UK trends in the world of sales today.
+LinkedIn’s latest State of Sales 2021 UK Report outlines some top UK trends in the world of sales today.
 Here are seven of the key findings.

 1. Buyers have decided virtual selling is for the long term